-I really struggled with whether it was appropriate to do a township tour – on the one hand, you only really know what it’s like when you see it with your own eyes.
+I really struggled with whether it was appropriate to do a township tour as part of my South Africa itinerary – on the one hand, you only really know what it’s like when you see it with your own eyes.
 On the other hand, depending on how it’s done, it can feel exploitative.

-After going on a township tour in Langa , led by a girl who still lives there.
+After going on a township tour in Langa , led by a girl who grew up and lives there.
 She shared with us what it was like growing up in Langa, and the living conditions of many in the township: lacking running water, communal bath rooms, unsafe eletricity over exposed wires, and eight people living together in shipping containers without heat or air conditioning.

 Some of the money they earn goes directly into the community, people whose homes you visit.
 I would encourage you to be open to finding an ethical township tour to really round out your experience in Cape Town.